-One common problem for users is their external hard drives suddenly failed to show up on Mac.
+One common problem for users is their external hard drives or USB not showing up on Mac.
 And when they finally made it readable again, they sadly found that all the data on the external hard drive is gone.
 To save users who have been stuck in this dilemma, we recommend an efficient Mac data recovery tool - EaseUS Data Recovery for Mac.
 Here are the reasons why we choose this software.

 - Recover an unlimited amount of data from external devices (external HDD/SSD, SD cards, USB flash drives, etc.)

 - Recover more than 1000 types of files, including photos, documents, emails, archives, etc.

 - Create a bootable USB drive and recover data from it when the macOS is unable to boot up.